-An introductory study of financial accounting theory and practice.
+This course provides an introductory study of financial accounting theory and practice.
 The basic accounting cycle is introduced, along with its application to service and merchandising operations.
-The corporate form of business is stressed.
-The course content includes explanation and preparation of accounting forms, entries and financial statements, including the Income Statement, and Balance Sheet.
-A computerized practice set is prepared by each student.
+This included the study of accounting systems for corporations.
+The course content includes explanation and preparation of accounting forms, entries and financial statements, including the income statement, and balance sheet.
 Lecture.
-Letter grade only.
-Transferable to CSU; UC.
-(CAN BUS 2) (ACCT 101 + 102 = CAN BUS SEQ A)
+Optional credit/no credit or grade. $Transferable\ to\ CSU;\ UC.\ (CAN\ BUS\ 2)\ (ACCT\ 101+102=CAN\ BUS\ SEQ\ A)$